aparnack/data_science/projects/customer_retention/readme.md

 + Revisited and added some code.
 + Got much addicted to it, it was a good learning experience.

+# V1.3:02/13/2018
++ Fitted a Linear Regression to get Monthly Charges from Services.
+This had to be done as rate sheet was not available
++ Did logistic reg of tenure alone
++ Some more things tried and verified Logistic Regression to be the best.
++ Quantified the contribution of the work in terms of revenue

 --This is a project open for feedback (mailto:aparnack@gmail.com) by viewers, as of 02/04/2018--

 Important Note: This particular project is not a part of any MOOC/Bootcamp requirement.
 I took it up on my own and referred multiple resources to complete it.